andrejmanin/dictionary/README.md

-# dictionary
+# Dictionary
-This is repository to learn some technic words
+This is repository to learn some technic words in English

 Eglish to Ukrainian [translate](eng_ukr.md)